-Skoda has a strong record for safety and owner satisfaction, so the Kamiq should follow suit
+Skoda has a strong record for safety, so the Kamiq should follow suit

-The Kamiq achieved a full five-star rating from Euro NCAP in its crash tests, with a stellar 96 per cent score for adult occupant safety.
-It scored 85, 80 and 76 per cent in the child occupant, vulnerable road users and safety assist categories.
-The closely related Volkswagen T-Cross is technically safer still, however, beating the Kamiq by a few per cent in each category.
+The Kamiq achieved a full five-star rating from Euro NCAP in its crash tests, with a stellar 96% score for adult occupant safety.
+It scored 85, 80 and 76% in the child occupant, vulnerable road users and safety assist categories.
+The closely related T-Cross is safer still, beating the Kamiq by a few per cent in each category.

 In this review

 - 1Skoda Kamiq reviewThe Skoda Kamiq is one of the best small SUVs on sale – few can match its balance of practicality, value and comfort

 - 2Engines, performance and driveThe Skoda Kamiq drives in a safe and predictable manner, but some rivals are more fun

 - 3MPG, CO2 and Running CostsThe Skoda Kamiq lacks a cheap-to-run hybrid or electric option, unlike some rivals; depreciation and insurance are on a par with its competition

 - 4Interior, design and technologyThe Skoda Kamiq’s interior is logically laid out and full of tech, but its design could be more adventurous

 - 5Practicality, comfort and boot spaceThe Skoda Kamiq is one of only a few compact crossovers that feels big enough inside to act as a proper family car